Jokainen vieras on laulun arvoinen

 Jokainen vieras on laulun arvoinen is a Finnish reality TV music television series which aired on Subtv from 5 January to 9 March 2007.
-Featuring Zarkus Poussa it was broadcast in ten 30 minute episodes, who would compose, write lyrics and record a song for the people.
+It featured Zarkus Poussa who would compose, write lyrics and record a song for the people.
+It was broadcast in ten 30-minute episodes.
 The program was filmed between May and June 2006.

-The program name refers to Veikko Lavi's perhaps best-known song "Jokainen ihminen on laulun arvoinen".
+The program's name refers to Veikko Lavi's perhaps best-known song "Jokainen ihminen on laulun arvoinen".